Internal watchdog to probe how Justice Department prepared before Capitol riots

 “We have to separate the aspirational from the intentional and determine which of the individuals saying despicable things on the Internet are just practicing keyboard bravado, or they actually have the intent to do harm.”

-The information in the bulletin “was a thread on a message board,” he said, noting his office provided a brief to law enforcement partners within 40 minutes of reading it.
+“According to Bauer, the police officer grabbed his hand, shook it, and said, “It’s your house now,’” the statement says, noting the officer may have acted out of fear.

-D’Antuono also noted that arrests were made ahead of the rally based on intelligence-gathering, including of far-right Proud Boys leader Enrique Barrio.
+“Hemenway similarly recalled the officer shaking Hemenway’s hand and Hemenway said, ‘Sorry,’ to which the officer replied, ‘It’s your house now, man,’ and gave Hemenway a half-hug.”

-Reporting by Sarah N. Lynch with additional reporting by Idrees Ali; Editing by Mark Heinrich
+Reporting by Sarah N. Lynch and Brad Heath; with additional reporting by Idrees Ali; Editing by Mark Heinrich and Aurora Ellis

 Our Standards: The Thomson Reuters Trust Principles.